ataruya/FDM/README.md

 Requirements: CLASS (CMB Boltzmann code with python wrapper enabled)

 ### Core-halo_FDM.ipynb (Figs. 4, 6~9)

 This notebook file gives analytical predictions of the soliton core-halo mass relation in the fuzzy dark matter model.
+Note that this file partly uses the simulation data of Chan et al. ('22) in comparison with analytical results, but it is not currently included.

 ### Eigenfunctions.ipynb (Figs. 1~3, 5, 11, 12)